 A substantial number of web surfers are seeking BAC calculator information to be able to learn how to beat a breathalyzer test.
 Some are researching an existing DUI charge, and don’t believe the reported breath alcohol test is accurate.
 The value of this simple chart is to first be realistic about your lean body weight.
 Then, look at the number of standard drinks.
 You can’t let a fancy restaurant that charges $12 per glass and pours you DOUBLES overestimate “1 standard drink” that is between 8 oz and 10 oz each drink, so count each glass as two drinks.

 Finally, any blood alcohol calculator over time must allow for sufficient time to metabolize enough alcohol to calculate alcohol content before driving.
 If an error is made, err on the side of not being over the limit for driving under the influence.

 How does my tolerance affect a blood test for alcohol?

-Drunk driving lawyers have heard many clients argue that they were not drunk, but the officer still arrested him or her.
-Police are keenly interested in getting the blood alcohol level test from you, because they know that tolerance does not matter in a DUI per se drunk driving case.
+Drunk driving lawyers have heard many clients argue that they were not drunk, but the officer still arrested them.
+Police are keenly interested in getting the blood alcohol test from you because they know that tolerance does not matter in a DUI per se drunk driving case.
 Instead of focusing on “what blood alcohol level is drunk,” look at the BAC blood readings or the breath alcohol test numbers.
-THIS is what your prosecutor will use to try to convict you at court.
+THIS is what your prosecutor will use to try to convict you in court.